 Rape and Suicide Crisis Center of Southeast Texas - 835-3355 or 1-800-WE-CARE / 1-800-793-2273

 Setzer Student Center

 The Setzer Student Center (SSC), named for Dr. Richard W. Setzer, Lamar University President from 1967 to 1969, is the center of student activities on the university’s campus.
 The Directors of Student Organization Services, Student Activities, and Civic Engagement develop and implement co-curricular programs that offer students a balance of campus life.
 Housed in the SSC are various facilities that meet the needs of students.
 Mirabeau’s and The Cardinal Nest are food service facilities that serve a variety of menu items.
 Habaneros and Pizza Hut are two franchises that serve specialty items.
 The SSC houses the University Bookstore, Student Organization Services, Student Government Association, Setzer Student Center Reservations, Lamar Alive!
 Student Activities Board, Civic Engagement, and other administrative offices.
 The SSC has several meeting rooms of various sizes that are located on the first and second floors.
-These rooms are available for use by recognized campus organizations.
+These rooms are available for use by recognized campus organizations and departments.
 Additional information regarding the Setzer Student Center and its services is available by calling 409-880-8722 or visiting SSC Room 212.

 Lamar Alive!
 Student Activities Board